 All applicants must complete an informal interview with the director of the LLM program.
 Interviews may take place in-person at the George Mason Arlington campus or remotely via Skype.
 Interviews will last between fifteen and thirty minutes and are informational in nature.
 The admissions office will contact applicants to schedule interviews once all other application documents have been received.

 Applicants who believe they qualify for in-state tuition rates must complete the Application for Virginia In-State Tuition Rates.
-To print, go to http://www.law.gmu.edu/assets/files/admissions/Accessible_Instate_Form.pdf.
 This form must be printed and mailed separately; it does not transmit electronically.
-See Section 23-7.4, Code of Virginia, and http://registrar.gmu.edu/domicile/ for questions regarding eligibility.

-For graduates of U.S. law schools, documentation of LSAT scores or an attached copy of the Credential Assembly Service Law School Report, which can be obtained from the registrar of the degree-granting institution, is required.
+For graduates of United States law schools, documentation of LSAT scores or an attached copy of the Credential Assembly Service Law School Report, which can be usually obtained from the registrar of the degree-granting institution, is requested.

-For applicants whose first language is not English, current TOEFL or IELTS scores showing sufficient proficiency in the English language are required.
-George Mason Law prefers a score over 90 on the Internet-based (iBT) TOEFL or a score of over 6.5 on the IELTS to be competitive for admission to the program.
-Information for the TOEFL and IELTS can be found at www.toefl.org and www.ielts.org, respectively.
+Information about the TOEFL and IELTS can be found at www.toefl.org and www.ielts.org, respectively.
 The George Mason Law Institution code is 5827.
-Please arrange to have an official TOEFL or IELTS score report sent to LSAC no later than May 15 for fall admission.
+Please arrange to have an official TOEFL or IELTS score report sent to LSAC no later than June 1 for fall admission and no later than December 1 for spring admission.
 Applicants must have taken the TOEFL or IELTS within two years of submitting their application.
 In addition to these testing requirements, English proficiency will be assessed during the mandatory interview.

-If seeking F-1 immigration status, the international applicant must submit an International Student Certificate of Financial Responsibility Form.
-Immigration documents required for international students studying full time in the U.S. will not be issued until the student has completed the form and returned it along with the identification page of the passport and supporting documents to:
+If seeking a student visa to study in the United States, the applicant must submit an International Student Certificate of Financial Responsibility Form.
+Immigration documents required for international students studying full time in the United States will not be issued until the student has completed the form and returned it along with the identification page of the passport and supporting documents to:

 3301 Fairfax Drive, MS 1G3